-The DSA video on the right gives an overview of the theory test.
+The DVSA video on the right gives an overview of the theory test.

 The test is made up from a series of multiple response questions and an 'on screen' hazard perception test.
 Your driving instructor will give specific help and advice about theory test preparation and information about extra study material that might be useful

 Get full details about how to book and manage your theory test appointment from the Directgov website by clicking here.

 Make sure that use use the official booking site.